NORTHWEST TERRITORIES

 (unknown dates), near Fort Good Hope

-A trade post located on the Mountain River, about 50 miles south of town.
+An undetermined old trade post site located on the Mountain River, about 50 miles south of town.

 Fort Good Hope